AgenaTrader/AgenaScript-documentation/sources/keywords.md

 ### Description

-The property “BarsRequired” determines how many historical bars are required for an indicator or a strategy to call up the OnBarUpdate() method for the first time and thus begin the calculations.
+The property "BarsRequired" determines how many historical bars are required for an indicator or a strategy to call up the OnBarUpdate() method for the first time and thus begin the calculations.
 Bars required should be set within the Initialize() method.
 The setting should be chosen carefully.
 If you require 100 days for the calculation of a moving average, then you should ensure that at least 100 days of historical data are loaded.
 The property can be queried in the script and will return an int value.